-Follow a few simple steps to make sure that you can vote in the 2018 midterm elections:
+Follow a few simple steps to make sure that you can vote!

-You can complete the FPCA online at FVAP.gov.
-The online voting assistant will ask you questions specific to your state.
-We encourage you to ask your local election officials to deliver your blank ballots to you electronically (by email, internet download, or fax, depending on your state).
+As mentioned, some states allow voters to register electronically, some even permit voters to vote electronically as well.
+We encourage you to ask your local election officials to deliver your blank ballot electronically (by email, internet download, or fax, depending on your state).
 Include your email address on your FPCA to take advantage of the electronic ballot delivery option.
 Return the FPCA per the instructions on the website.
 FVAP.gov will tell you if your state allows the FPCA to be returned electronically or if you must submit a paper copy with original signature.
 If you must return a paper version, please see below for mailing options.

-Please follow these instructions to drop your ballot at the Embassy between 08am and 04pm during normal business days:
+Please follow these instructions to drop your ballot at the embassy or consulate:

 Researching the Candidates and Issues: Online Resources.
 Check out the FVAP links page for helpful resources that will aid your research of candidates and issues.
 Non-partisan information about candidates, their voting records, and their positions on issues are widely available and easy to obtain on-line.
 You can also read national and hometown newspapers on-line, or search the internet to locate articles and information.
 For information about election dates and deadlines, subscribe to FVAP’s Voting Alerts.
 FVAP also shares Voting Alerts via Facebook and Twitter.